zionward/NYC_TrafficPattern/README.md

         Build meta-graph G
         Find sourse sets V
         For each source v in V:
-            Use Pascal's triangle get all path begining with v
+            Use Pascal's triangle get all path begining on v